 Applicants access the grant system through a grantee portal (https://mnhs.fluxx.io).
 The portal provides access to everything you'll need in administering a grant from the Minnesota Historical Society, from the pre-application stage through reporting on the completion of a project.
-Here you will be able to track where an application is in the review process and have access to information about previous grants you have received.
+Here you will be able to track where an application is in the review process as well as have access to information about previous grants you have received.
 The portal allows you to save your work on an application and come back to finish it later.

-Before you start to complete the application, familiarize yourself with the Project Guidelines' information on pages 6-7 and the following instructions.
+Before you start to complete the application, familiarize yourself with the information contained in the Project Guidelines on pages 6-7 and the following instructions.
 Consultation with the Grants Office is strongly encouraged before submitting the pre-application.